spukst3r/AEM-Package-Manager/README.md

  * -o  | --out      - The path to download the package
  * -g  | --group    - Filter the package list by group
  * -n  | --name     - Filter the package list by name
- * -pk | --package  - Sets the package to install or upload
+ * -pk | --package  - Sets the package to install/uninstall, delete or upload
  * -h  | --help     - Displays this message